The Progenitor of the Type II-Plateau SN 2025pht in NGC 1637: The Dustiest, Most Luminous Red Supergiant So Far?: The Inferred Properties of the Progenitor Candidate

-As \citet{VanDyk2025} highlighted, connecting RSG $L_{\rm bol}$ to $M_{\rm ini}$ using theoretical evolutionary tracks introduces further uncertainties and is open to interpretation \citep[see][]{Davies2020} --- and additionally, \citet{Laplace2025} have advised against inferring $M_{\rm ini}$ from a single, pre-SN estimate of $L_{\rm bol}$ and $T_{\rm eff}$ for RSGs that may have experienced high-amplitude pulsational variability prior to explosion\footnote{This realization is sobering, since one of the primary aims of progenitor identification, up to this point at least, has been defining the range in $M_{\rm ini}$.} --- nevertheless, we show in Figure~\ref{fig:hrd} a Hertzsprung-Russell diagram with the locus of the progenitor candidate, based on the best-fit SED model.
+As \citet{VanDyk2025} highlighted, connecting RSG $L_{\rm bol}$ to $M_{\rm ini}$ using theoretical evolutionary tracks introduces further uncertainties and is open to interpretation \citep[see][]{Davies2020} --- and additionally, \citet{Laplace2026} have advised against inferring $M_{\rm ini}$ from a single, pre-SN estimate of $L_{\rm bol}$ and $T_{\rm eff}$ for RSGs that may have experienced high-amplitude pulsational variability prior to explosion\footnote{This realization is sobering, since one of the primary aims of progenitor identification, up to this point at least, has been defining the range in $M_{\rm ini}$.} --- nevertheless, we show in Figure~\ref{fig:hrd} a Hertzsprung-Russell diagram with the locus of the progenitor candidate, based on the best-fit SED model.
 We also show for comparison BPASS single-star evolutionary tracks \citep{Stanway2018} at two different metallicities, $Z$.

 As can be seen in the figure, none of the tracks shown terminate at a cool enough temperature to match the inferred $T_{\rm eff}$ of the progenitor candidate.
 (We have discussed the potential temperature disparity, above.)
-The range in inferred $L_{\rm bol}$, at least from this apparition of the candidate in 2024, is consistent with the tracks generated between approximately $M_{\rm ini}=13$ and $18\ M_{\odot}$.
+RSGs are known with cooler photospheres than model evolutionary tracks can reproduce, e.g., WOH G64 \citep{Levesque2009}.
+This results from a combination of mantle depletion and expansion, due to mass loss, and the pulsationally-induced increase of the atmospheric scale height; the luminosity of the star, and the model, are determined by the core mass and the nuclear physics occurring there \citep{vanLoon2025}.
+The range in estimated $L_{\rm bol}$, at least from this apparition of the candidate in 2024, therefore is consistent with the tracks generated between approximately $M_{\rm ini}=15$ and $17\ M_{\odot}$.
 This mass range is consistent with what has been inferred for other SN II-P progenitors, albeit somewhat on the higher side.
 In fact, the high end of this range pushes up against the original observational limit placed on the highest-mass progenitors --- the origin of the ``RSG problem'' \citep{Smartt2009}.